 (b) elect to sell their odd-lot holding.

-6.53 If the default position is the mandatory sale of odd lot holdings to the issuer, it must be permitted in the MOI of the issuer and the odd lot offer must be approved by shareholders in general meeting through an ordinary resolution.
+6.54 A deemed expectance resulting from 6.52(b), being the default action if securities holders do not make any election in terms of 6.52, will only be permitted where the MOI is amended or makes provision for the deemed acceptance of odd lots and where the odd lot offer has been approved by shareholders in general meeting through an ordinary resolution.

-6.54 The issuer must obtain the relevant authority to repurchase securities in terms of this Section.
+6.55 If applicable, the issuer must obtain the relevant authority to repurchase securities in terms of this Section.

+Announcement

+6.56 Release an announcement in terms of the corporate action timetables.

 Contents of circular

-6.55 The following must be included in the circular:
+6.57 The following must be included in the circular: